serverlessworkflow/specification/specification.md

 End definitions are used to explicitly define execution completion of a workflow instance or workflow execution path.
 A workflow definition must include at least one [workflow state](#Workflow-States).
 Note that [Switch states](#Switch-State) cannot declare to be workflow end states.
-Switch states must end their execution followed by a transition another workflow state, given their conditional evaluation.
+Their conditions however can define a stop of workflow execution.

 The `terminate` property, if set to `true`, completes the workflow instance execution, this any other active execution paths.